Can you upload to Dropbox from an external hard drive?

 Way 2.
 Upload external hard drive files to Dropbox

-If you only have a small number of files to upload, you can sync files from your external hard drive to Dropbox in the following two simple steps.
+If you only have a small number of files to upload, you can make Dropbox sync folders on external drive in the following two simple steps.

 1. Go to the Dropbox website and log in to your account.